kekangshu99/Game1/README.md

-# Game1
+# Repository Description
-The intend of this reposiotry is to show coding experience using HLSL and Direct X.
+This repository intends to show coding experience using HLSL and Direct X.

 ## lab01, lab02